Submission Instructions and

 While there's no such animal as a

-an author significantly better odds towards book publication.
+an author significantly better odds towards your book publication.

 Like the traditional publishing houses,